Where the Cascades meet the Salish Sea

 Blanchard State Forest features popular hikes (including Oyster Dome and Blanchard Mountain) and mountain bike trails; scenic lakes and streams; salmon, trout, owls and woodpeckers; deer; mushrooms; and territorial views west to the San Juan Islands and east to Mount Baker and the Cascades.
 Patches of remnant old growth and stately, mature trees remain after nearly three generations of logging.

 Blanchard State Forest also provides important habitat connectivity as the only place in Washington where the Cascade Mountains meet the Salish Sea.
-Southernmost outpost of the Chuckanut Mountains, Blanchard Mountain, together with the Lake Whatcom watershed, helps connect the coast to the Cascades.
+The southernmost outpost of the Chuckanut Mountains, Blanchard Mountain, together with the Lake Whatcom watershed, helps connect the coast to the Cascades.

 Blanchard Forest Strategy agreement

 This collaborative agreement recommended that a 1,600 acre core area be protected.
 This core protects most of the recreational resources such as the top of Blanchard including the Oyster Dome, trails, and lakes.
-The other two thirds of Blanchard will remain working forest.
-Meanwhile, to replace the core, the Strategies Group members would seek funding from the legislature to purchase nearby private forestland that is at risk of conversion to residential use.
+However, to implement this part of the Strategy DNR needed funding to purchase replacement lands for the core zone.
 This will sustain the working land base for generating revenue for the Burlington-Edison School District and other specific trusts.
+The other two thirds of Blanchard State Forest will remain working forest.

-The Public Land Commissioner accepted the recommendations and the Washington State Legislature showed their support over the course of three legislative sessions by providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.
-In 2016, Conservation Northwest and our partners on the Blanchard Strategies Group continue to work with the Governor and Legislature to ensure the fiscal needs of the Blanchard agreement are fulfilled.
+The Public Land Commissioner accepted the recommendations and the Washington State Legislature showed their support over the course of three legislative sessions by initially providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.

 A decade ago, the chair of the Mount Baker Group of the Sierra Club, Randy Walcott, took up the cause of protecting Blanchard State Forest and Blanchard Mountain from ongoing logging.
 In December 1998, he formally petitioned the DNR requesting that Blanchard Mountain be declared a natural resource conservation area.
 The agency denied the petition, citing loyalties to the trust.